Paris Singer: The Palm Beach projects

 Paris was a strange, silent man, who loved to look on but hard to talk to unless you got him on his own subjects.
 At this time it was hospital work.

 Singer had built a string of hospitals in England and France "for the war-wounded" (in the First World War).
 At the urging of Lady Randolph Churchill, he donated the use of his house at Oldway in Paignton to be used by the American Women's War Relief Fund as a military hospital.
 Deciding to build one in Palm Beach, after consulting with Mizner, he bought a large parcel of land on which the "Touchstone Convalescent Club" was to be built.
 He hired Mizner to build it, and Mizner moved to Palm Beach.
 Mizner purchased from him the "virtually inoperable pottery factory, 'Las Manos' ['The Hands']".

 Paris Singer was the president of the Everglades Club, as the convalescent home soon became (the war had ended), and lived there in an apartment constructed for him.
 He planned on what became Singer Island a hotel, the Blue Heron, designed by Mizner, to be the most luxurious ever built, as part of a large new resort.
 An "aerial ferry" would connect it to the mainland, with 12 cable cars 136 feet above the water, since West Palm Beach refused to permit a bridge.
 It was the largest building Mizner ever designed.
 Because of the Florida real estate collapse of 1926 and its effects on Singer, the hotel was not completed.
 It was known as "Singer's Folly" until razed in 1940.
+This also contributed to the end of Singer's close friendship with Mizner, which ended in 1927.

+Financial decline and death

-The real estate collapse also contributed to the end of Singer's close friendship with Mizner, which ended in 1927.
-The Everglades Club went into receivership, as Singer was unable to service the loans for which the club was collateral.
-He was arrested in April, 1928, at the Everglades Club, on charges of real estate fraud.
+The real estate collapse forced the Everglades Club into receivership, as Singer was unable to service the loans for which the club was collateral.
+He was arrested in April 1928 at the club, on charges of real estate fraud.
 A judge dismissed the charges three weeks later, but Singer, having been publicly humiliated, left Palm Beach immediately and never lived there again.

 The stock market crash of 1929 further depleted his funds, and he spent his final years quietly with his wife and former nurse Joan Balsh in his Moorish house (since demolished) in Saint-Jean-Cap-Ferrat, France.
 He died in London.